ligato/docs/docs/plugins/db-plugins.md

 * JSON `(*.json)`
 * YAML `(*.yaml)`

+The configuration options are described in the [FileDB conf file][filedb-conf-file] section of the user guide.

 ### Data Structure

-The structure of the configuration files conform to standard .json and.yaml syntax.
+The structure of the configuration file conforms to standard .json and.yaml syntax.

 JSON format example:
 ```